jonahvsweb/touchpoint-js/README.md

 ```

 ## Quick Start/How to Use
-After you load the script you simply initialize TouchPoint and add an event listener to whatever element you want TouchPoint to show over:
+After you load the script you simply initialize TouchPoint and add an event listener to whichever DOM element you want TouchPoint to show over:

 ```html
 <script>